 There is an independent mains water supply to the property and the external stop valve is in the front path, the stop valve within the property is in the kitchen.
-It is possible the property is on a water meter.
+The property is not on a water meter.

 F4 Heating